Diary of a Network Geek

 Looking for New Music

-Filed under: Adventures with iPods,Art,Life, the Universe, and Everything,Personal,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:25 am for you boring, normal people.
+Filed under: Adventures with iPods,Art,Life, the Universe, and Everything,Personal,Red Herrings — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:25 am for you boring, normal people.

 Okay, so I’m tragically unhip and I know it.